 Another great way to reduce mobile home heating costs is to have the HVAC system serviced every year.
 Some companies offer service that includes a licensed professional examining the system two to four times each year.
 This way, you’ll know that your system is working properly.

 Having a system that doesn’t work properly can cost a great deal of money.
 Air conditioners that leak Freon or heaters that do not heat properly can actually cost thousands of dollars over the course of a lifetime if the issue isn’t fixed accordingly.

 Most mobile homes come with heat and central air, and while these machines can operate for years without issues, proper maintenance is required.
-Some Companies like this one offer HVAC maintenance plans so you can have peace of mind and know that your unit is proactively being taking care of.
+Some companies like this one offer HVAC maintenance plans so you can have peace of mind and know that your unit is proactively being taken care of.

 There are many ways to reduce mobile home heating costs but the projects above will have the biggest impact.
 While they may cost a bit upfront the lifetime savings and return on investment is great.